jeet1995/spark-stock-trading-simulator/stock-trading-simulation/README.md

 * As a part of this homework, I have created two simulations - a greedy investment model which makes investment decisions for day `t` based on day `t - 1` stock information and a randomized simulation using the Monte-Carlo approach to generate various scenarios.
 In order to achieve my goal, I make use of **Apache Spark** to parallelize my computations and the **Alpha Vantage API** to fetch financial data upon which the simulation takes decisions on.
+A small demo of my deployment on AWS EMR using AWS S3 for storage [can be found on this link](https://www.youtube.com/watch?v=NT2R0RryLv0&t=481s).

 ### Setup information